-- (1) To elect the four nominees named in the attached proxy statement as members of our Board of Directors to serve as Class III directors for a term of three years; - (2) To approve an amendment increasing the number of shares of common stock authorized for issuance under Akamai's 2009 Stock Incentive Plan from 8,500,000 shares to 15,500,000 shares; - (3) To conduct an advisory vote on executive officer compensation; - (4) To consider the frequency of advisory votes on executive officer compensation; - (5) To ratify the selection of PricewaterhouseCoopers LLP as the independent auditors of Akamai for the fiscal year ending December 31, 2011; and - (6) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect the four nominees named in the attached proxy statement as members of our Board of Directors to serve as Class I directors for a term of three years; - (2) To conduct an advisory vote on executive officer compensation; - (3) To ratify the selection of PricewaterhouseCoopers LLP as the independent auditors of Akamai for the fiscal year ending December 31, 2012; and - (4) To transact such other business as may properly come before the meeting or any adjournment thereof.

-Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2011 Annual Meeting of Stockholders and Proxy Statement.
+Details regarding admission to the meeting and the business to be conducted at the meeting are more fully described in the accompanying Notice of 2012 Annual Meeting of Stockholders and Proxy Statement.